The Role of Diet in Chronic Pain

 The research on the link between diet and chronic pain conditions (and many other health conditions) is narrowing in on the consumption of animal products versus eating a plant-based diet.
 So, I’m going to briefly discuss why eating animal products causes systemic inflammation, and the growing movement in favor of a plant-based diet.

-Animal products, including meat, eggs, and dairy, contain substances called endotoxins.
+Meat, poultry, and fish contain substances called endotoxins.
 Endotoxins are lipopolysaccharides found in the outer membrane of certain bacterial cells, and they are released when the bacterial cell dies or disintegrates.
-These compounds are classified as “toxins” because they can cause health problems in humans, animals, and other organisms.
+These compounds are classified as “toxins” because they can cause serious health problems—like cancer—in humans, animals, and other organisms.

-Endotoxins are present in animal products no matter how the animal products are cooked or prepared.
-When we eat meat, eggs, or dairy, the endotoxins are absorbed into our system, triggering the immune system response of systemic inflammation.
-Eating animal products that are high in fat increases our absorption of endotoxins.
+Endotoxins are present in meat, poultry, and fish no matter how these products are cooked or prepared.
+When we eat these foods, the endotoxins are absorbed into our system, triggering the immune system response of systemic inflammation.
+Eating meat, poultry, and fish that are high in fat increases our absorption of endotoxins.

 If you want to learn more about this topic, watch this series of short (2-4 minutes each), easy-to-understand videos by Dr. Michael Greger.